deepskystacker/DSS/Installers/README.txt

     by '-' with no decimal digits for the divisor (e.g. MasterDarkFlat_ISO800_1-15s.tif).

 2. Bug fix: Crash attempting to use either the MTF or ASinH stretch when processing a monochrome image.

+3. Bug fix: If a file list file in the Most Recently Used list of file lists is on a drive that isn't "ready", a std::filesystem::filesystem_error exception was thrown when checking the file status.
+This terminated DeepSkyStacker.
+    The code was changed to avoid raising an exception.
+Inaccessible file list entries will be removed from the MRU list.

 Changes for DeepSkyStacker 6.2.2
 ================================